RochaaP/Moving-object-removal-/README.md

 # Moving-object-removal-
 acadamic project

-downlode or clone this project
+download or clone this project

 copy all input images to input_image folder
  ## all images are only RGB images